Methods of payment Abuse

 dpkg-query -l

-This command will display a complete list of installed packages in the format "package, version, description".
+This command will output a complete list of installed packages in "package, version, description" format.

-In Fedora, CentOS and other distributions that use the package management utility yum or dnf, you can use the command:
+In Fedora, CentOS and other distributions that use the yum or dnf package management utility, you can use the command:

 yum list installed